StatisKit/StatisKit/doc/developer/configure.rst

 .. warning::

    On Windows OSes you must first download and install **Visual Studio Community 2013** (available on this `page <https://www.visualstudio.com/vs/older-downloads/>`_).

-Then, you activate the created environment for each build of **Statiskit** software suite components by following instructions given after the installation.
+Then, you can activate the created environment for each build of **Statiskit** software suite components by following instructions given after the installation.